 The ending to the story

 I don't know about you, but my cats walk around as if they own the place.
 They whip their tails when they are angry and they scream when they want attention.
 They even sit on my pillow and curl themselves up in my hair.
+I get hair in my nose.
+I find hair balls under my bed.
+I sneeze from the dust their hair can contain.
+My cats tell me how angry they are when I have to leave the house.
+They tell me how happy they are that I am back and sitting down so they can have my lap.
 What more could you ask for from a companion?
 I say it again: I love cats!

 © 2011 Cheryl Simonds

 A poem about a beloved cat that is now suffering from cancer.